Lexus NX review

 The Lexus NX has strong styling and a fine cabin, matched with a predictable but ordinary driving experience

-The Lexus NX is the first foray into the midsize posh SUV sector for Toyota’s luxury offshoot, aimed at denting the sales of the BMW X3, Audi Q5, Volvo XC60 and even tackling Land Rover’s alluring Range Rover Evoque.
-Beneath one of the best translations of concept car styling to showrooms in recent years, the NX mercifully isn’t hamstrung by a hybrid-only set-up, as in the larger RX.
+The Lexus NX is the first foray into the midsize premium SUV sector for Toyota’s luxury offshoot, and is tasked with taking on the BMW X3, Audi Q5, Volvo XC60 and even tackling Land Rover’s alluring Range Rover Evoque.

 Inside the angular theme is limited to the raised climate control panel, but in typically Lexus fashion the materials are pleasing and the finish tight.
 Attention-to-detail comes in the shape of a portable vanity mirror on the back of the centre tunnel’s storage bin lid, and a new touchpad control for the 6.2-inch infotainment screen.

 Still, there’s no shortage of standard equipment, with dual zone climate control, a DAB radio and a USB music connection featuring on all models.
 F-Sport models and above also come with a neat wireless smartphone charger housed in the lidded armrest located between the driver and front seat passenger.